vintaclectic/website-content/post/javascript/javascript-array/index.md

 ---
 title: JavaScript Arrays, a definitive cheat sheet
 description: "JavaScript arrays over time got more and more features, sometimes it's tricky to know when to use some construct vs another.
-This post aims to explain what you should use, as of 2019"
+This post aims to explain what you should use"
 date: 2017-08-24T11:04:59+02:00
 updated: 2019-01-17T11:04:59+02:00
 booktitle: "Arrays"